 How To: Propagate a Rubber Tree

 Sometimes doing something once is all you need to have the confidence to do it again.
 That’s not the case for plant propagation.
-After two (!) successful Monstera propagations from Monty, my Monstera Deliciosa, I had a much better understanding on how and why we propagate the way we do.
-But that doesn’t quite curve the fear of chopping heads and limbs off other plants.
+After two (!) successful Monstera propagations from Monty, my Monstera deliciosa, I had a much better understanding of how and why we propagate the way we do.
+But that doesn’t quite curb the fear of chopping off plant heads and limbs.

 After I cured Rudy of spider mites, he was left with some funny growth, weird leaves and botched stems.
 While I think everyone’s unique appearance make them special, Rudy had too many quirks and I wanted him to be pretty again.

 When to Propagate